 Nizar has been a member of the HUMANSERVE board since it's inception in 1993 when this society was the regional office of MAP.
 Nizar's fluency in Arabic and first-hand knowledge of Arab culture and Lebanese society have been important tools in this society's planning and implementation of projects overseas.
 He also brings to this society a wide knowledge in computer and information technology which are an important resource in the daily running of its operations.
 Nizar also spends time in the field, meeting with our partners to scout new projects and to monitor and evaluate projects in progress.

-Nizar is a Senior Network Architect with Telus Advanced Communications and has been working in the telecommunications and internet technology field since 1987.
-Nizar serves on the board of the World Lebanese Cultural Union-Edmonton Branch as treasurer and he is a derbeke (Arabic drum) player with the Middle Eastern and North African Music Ensemble (MENAME) at the University of Alberta.
+Nizar is a Sales Exec in Digital Solutions with Telus International and has been working in the telecommunications and internet technology field since 1987.
+Nizar volunteers with Canadian Red Cross on the Emergency Response Team and the Personal Disaster Assistance Team and he is a derbeke (Arabic drum) player with the Middle Eastern and North African Music Ensemble (MENAME) at the University of Alberta.